jpuritz/Winter.School2017/Exercises/Day 1/Filtering Exercise.md

 To start, we are going to use the program VCFtools (http://vcftools.sourceforge.net) to filter our vcf file.
 This program has a binary executable and has several perl scripts as well that are useful for filtering.
-I find it much more useful to use version 0.1.11, since it has more useful filtering commands (I think).
-Let's load that version
 This raw.vcf file is going to have a lot of erroneous variant calls and a lot of variants that are only present in one individual.
 To make this file more manageable, let's start by applying three step filter.
 We are going to only keep variants that have been successfully genotyped in
 50% of individuals, a minimum quality score of 30, and a minor allele count of 3.